Whammo22/Whammo22/README.md

-- 👋 Hi, I’m @Whammo22
+- 👋 Hi, I’m @Whammo22, Mark
 - 👀 I’m interested in ...
 Learning Python, Automated Testing, AI and Guitar.
 - 🌱 I’m currently learning ...
-GitHub
+GitHub, Automation.
-- 💞️ I’m looking to collaborate on ... new projects
+- 💞️ I’m looking to collaborate on ...
+AI / Agentic projects, particularly where there is online communities and social good that evolves.
 - 📫 How to reach me ... inbox on here
 - 😄 Pronouns: ...he/him
 - ⚡ Fun fact: ...
 I have 3 kids and three bonus kids.
 Novice lumberjack .